Best Wireless mice for productivity 2026: 12 Compared (9 Sources)

 Consensus pick across RTINGS, Tom's Hardware, Tom's Guide, CNN Underscored, and Windows Central.
 The MX Master 4 introduces a haptic Actions Ring (a touch-sensitive strip on the thumb area) that triggers customizable radial menus with tactile feedback.
 The 8K DPI Darkfield sensor tracks on any surface including glass, and MagSpeed electromagnetic scrolling reaches 1,000 lines per second.
 USB-C quick-charging delivers 3 hours of use from a 1-minute charge, with full charge lasting 70 days.
 Quiet clicks reduce noise by 90%.
 Connect up to 3 devices simultaneously. [src1, src2, src3, src8]

-The previous-generation MX Master has dropped to ~$80 street price (from $100 MSRP) as of early 2026.
+The previous-generation MX Master has dropped to ~$90 street price (from $120 MSRP, a 25% discount as of May 2026).
 Same 8K DPI Darkfield sensor, same 70-day battery, same MagSpeed electromagnetic scroll wheel, and same sculpted ergonomic shape.
-You lose the haptic Actions Ring and USB-C dongle, but the core productivity experience is nearly identical.
-Frequently dips below $80 on sale. [src1, src2, src5]
+You lose the haptic Actions Ring and USB-C dongle, but the core productivity experience is nearly identical. [src1, src2, src5]

 The standout challenger to Logitech's dominance, featuring Razer's Focus Pro 30K DPI optical sensor with 99.8% resolution accuracy, 110g weight, 3.5-month battery life, and 5-device multi-device switching.
 Nine programmable buttons and mechanical switches rated for 60 million clicks.
 AI Prompt Master button provides one-click access to ChatGPT and Microsoft Copilot.
 Dual-mode scroll wheel toggles between tactile cycling and free-spin. [src2, src6, src7]